devchallenges-io/curriculum/2-responsive-web/1-html-css/9-css-advanced-selectors.md

   - CSS frameworks like BEM (Block Element Modifier), Tailwind CSS, and Bulma each have unique approaches to using selectors.
 BEM promotes a structured naming convention for classes; Tailwind focuses on utility-first classes; Bulma offers a more traditional approach with pre-defined classes.
 Each framework has trade-offs regarding flexibility and ease of use.
 ---

-# Mastering Advanced CSS Selectors: A Comprehensive lesson
+# Advanced CSS Selectors: A Comprehensive lesson

 CSS selectors are the foundation of web styling, providing a powerful way to select and manipulate HTML elements.
 These selectors enable developers to assign styles to elements based on their attributes, content, or position in the document hierarchy.